IlyasKadi/ToDo-Application/README.md

 <!-- MVC-Model -->
 # MVC-Model
-The MVC model won't be much different from the Item based, we are just going to replace  the `QListWidget` with a`QStandardItemModel` set to the ListView, so the change will only concern each implementation of ListWidget
+The MVC model won't be much different from the Item based, we are just going to replace  the `QListWidget` with a`QStandardItemModel` set to the ListView, so the change will only concern each implementation of ListWidget.

+> The MVC has also it's version of moving from a task to another by editing it.

 ```cpp
 TaskManager::TaskManager(QWidget *parent)